qianlima-lab/MODE-LSTM/README.md

 # MODE-LSTM
-The repository for EMNLP 2020 accepted paper "MODE-LSTM: A Parameter-efficient Recurrent Network with Multi-Scale for Sentence Classification"
+The repository for EMNLP 2020 accepted paper ["MODE-LSTM: A Parameter-efficient Recurrent Network with Multi-Scale for Sentence Classification"](https://www.aclweb.org/anthology/2020.emnlp-main.544.pdf).

 ###  Dependencies